-If you’ve ever seen Stuart Shanker give a talk you’ll notice a couple of things before long.
+Explosive behaviour was on the agenda for this year’s summer symposium.
+If you’ve ever seen Stuart Shanker give a talk, you’ll notice a couple of things before long.
 First, he never sticks to his script.
 Second of all, there’s always a PowerPoint, but you don’t see much of it—three or four key slides at most.
-That’s because Stuart has a unique approach that might best be described as going off topic to stay ontopic.
+That’s because Stuart has a unique approach that might best be described as going off topic to stay on topic.
 He tolerates interruptions from the audience, encourages them, in fact.
 If an interesting, relevant point comes up, he pursues it.
-But in the end, Stuart always gets his message across and does so in a way that totally engages his audience.
+But in the end, Stuart always gets his message across.
+He does so in a way that totally engages his audience.

-So it will come as no surprise that in Stuart’s keynote about explosive behaviour at this year’s Self-Reg Summer Symposium, it wasn’t until about the halfway point that he mentioned that he doesn’t actually buy the idea of explosive behaviour.
+So it will come as no surprise that in Stuart’s keynote about explosive behaviour at this year’s Self-Reg Summer Symposium, it wasn’t until about the halfway point that he mentioned he doesn’t actually buy the idea of explosive behaviour.
 Mind you, the extreme outbursts of highly disruptive, even violent and destructive behaviours that concern teachers and parents are very real.
-But Dr. Shanker rejects the label “explosive” because of the connotation is that the behaviour is unpredictable and comes out of nowhere.
+But Dr. Shanker rejects the label “explosive” because the connotation is that the behaviour is unpredictable and comes out of nowhere.
 “The child is exploding because of too much stress,” he says.
 “People often think these behaviours come out of nowhere, but almost always there are signs of excess stress earlier.”
-And when we learn how to see and read the signs that a child is overstressed and over aroused, then the “explosions” become predictable and preventable.
+First we learn how to see and read the signs of an overstressed and over aroused child.
+Then we can better predict and prevent “explosions.”

-While you may need to take some initial actions to ensure everyone’s safety during an outburst, the short-term goal in dealing with “explosive” behaviour is not discipline.
+You may need to take some initial actions to ensure everyone’s safety during an outburst.
+But the short-term goal in dealing with “explosive” behaviour is not discipline.
 With punishment, “there is no teaching and no learning going on,” says Dr. Shanker.
-Sure, children need to learn to make “better choices” about their behaviour, but not via a power dynamic when the child is really upset.
+Sure, children need to learn to make “better choices” about their behaviour.
+However, this doesn’t happen during a power dynamic when the child is already really upset.
 “What the kid needs in those moments is a strong Interbrain performing what they can’t perform for themselves,” Dr. Shanker says.
-That means calming the child, turning off the stress alarm that is jangling deep in the subconscious parts of the child’s brain.
+That means calming the child.
+We turn off the stress alarm that is jangling deep in the subconscious parts of the child’s brain.

 There are two big challenges for teachers and parents.
-One is our age-old, deeply ingrained self-control mindset, which tells us that, when kids are out of control, we must exert adult control via discipline.
+One is our age-old, deeply ingrained self-control mindset.
+It tells us that when kids are out of control, we must exert adult control via discipline.
 The trouble is, the default strategies like raised voices, commands, warnings and punishment usually make the situation worse by tipping the child even further into fight or flight.

 Reframing is also the first step in learning how to see and sense when a child is going “up the curve” towards a state of arousal and tension that makes outbursts inevitable.
-“Some children get to the edge of the ‘cliff’ much more quickly than others, he says, “When I talk to teachers about explosive behaviour episodes and what led up to them, the teachers can almost always identify signs that, in retrospect, were indications that an explosion might have been coming.”
+“Some children get to the edge of the ‘cliff’ much more quickly than others, he says.
+“When I talk to teachers about explosive behaviour episodes and what led up to them, the teachers can almost always identify signs.
+In retrospect, these were indications that an explosion might have been coming.”

-The ability to see these signs via foresight rather than hindsight is something we can learn to do by doing the five steps of The Shanker Method®, starting with reframing the behaviour in terms of the stress that caused it.
+The ability to see these signs via foresight rather than hindsight is something we can learn to do.
+The five steps of The Shanker Method® starts with reframing the behaviour in terms of the stress that caused it.
 Then we need to find ways to reduce the child’s stress.
-Eventually, we also want to teach these kids to recognize the signs that they are getting agitated and work with them to figure out what stops them from going “past their peak.”
+Eventually, we also want to teach these kids to recognize the signs that they are getting agitated.
+We can work with them to figure out what stops them from going “past their peak.”